tlspuffin/tlspuffin/Finding11.md

 # TODOs [for the record]
 - fix the vuln (see below) and the other ones and relaunch a campaign
-- can we overwrite part of ssl fields without smashing the stack lack writing on the return address ?
-- can we make a silent buffer overflow (to test this out, reduce the number of ciphers to a low number like 3) [related to previous item] ?
+- can we make a silent buffer overflow (to test this out, reduce the number of ciphers to a low number like 3)?
 - is there additionally a logical error with the state machine of the hello retries ?
 - problems with a too lage ssl->suites->suiteSz ?
 - ?